The Curriculum at The Ridge Primary School

 - Global Citizenship – helping pupils to develop an understanding of life in different parts of the world and how they can impact on the lives of others

-As a vehicle to deliver the curriculum we have recently adopted the use of CUSP (Curriculum with Unity Schools Partnership) as a base curriculum for Reading, Writing, Science, History, Geography and Art and DT.
-Although we have only been using CUSP for a short period, we can already see the impact this approach is having on our children as learners.
+As a vehicle to deliver the curriculum, we have adopted the use of the CUSP Curriculum (Curriculum with Unity Schools Partnership) for Reading, Writing, Science, History, Geography, Computing, French, Music, Art and DT.

 The CUSP Curriculum is: